 While the standard communist indoctrination was present, in general, both the teachers and curriculum were fantastic.
 Textbooks were given free and school uniforms were subsidized.
 A student in the city could expect many eminent facilities at his local school such as large swimming pools, gymnasiums, concert halls and stadiums.
 There was also a range of afterschool activities and modules such as archery, ballet and advanced mathematics all given for free.
 Students who received good marks also received minimal paychecks.

-Social security was extensive and was covered for every citizen, from the most elite to the lowest of the low.
+Following Khrushchev’s reign and afterwards, social security was extensively covered for every citizen, from the most elite to the lowest of the low.
 Most of the basic necessities were also free.
 This meant that upward social mobility was immense and even people from poor backgrounds could place themselves in highly coveted positions.
 However, by the end of the Soviet Union, the system became corrupt as the elite tried to put their own numerous offspring to sweeter spots and protect their privileges.

-Living in the Union, certain things was always frowned upon, be it fencing, newer sciences such as cybernetics and even – in a few places- football!
+Living in the Union, certain things were always frowned upon, be it fencing, newer sciences such as cybernetics.
 However, exactly what was considered “unsuitable” evolved over time.
 For instance, in the field of music, jazz was termed as “decadent capitalist music” and discouraged.
 When early Rock appeared then jazz became accepted but Rock was seen as “senseless noise made by long-haired monkeys!”.
 When Heavy and Punk Rock appeared, then all of a sudden Beatles and even Rolling Stones were grumblingly accepted and even some Melodija-pirated vinyl began appearing in shops.